miakepia/portfolio/pages/content-types.md

   <picture class="right">
     <img src="/assets/images/template.svg" alt="An illustration of a flexible template for GOV.UK, with a range of options for publishers to choose">
   </picture>
-   <figcaption class="right">Caption.</figcaption>
+   <figcaption class="right">Flexible features and a permissions-based model would let us reduce the number of applications we maintain.</figcaption>
   </figure>

 <div class="grid">
 <div class="right">
-  <h3>Shaped an ‘experience system'</h3>
+  <h3>We piloted better documentation</h3>

     Research revealed that there were no standard processes for teams on GOV.Uk to rely on when working.
 Many people didn’t know what resources existed, and knowledge often disappeared when team members left.

     Most pressingly, we needed a way to make sure that work done was always aligned with the GOV.UK strategy.
 Teams needed to understand the why, not just the how of decision making.

-    We started pulling together all the known documentation and rewriting it in a user friendly way.
-We also began to tease out a long-term governance model by exposing the parts, people and process working on GOV.UK.
+    We started pulling together all the known documentation and rewriting it in a user centred way.
+We also began to tease out a long-term governance model by exposing the parts, people and process of working on GOV.UK.
 </div>
 </div>